 Date 11-Jul 12-Jul 13-Jul 14-Jul 15-Jul 16-Jul 17-Jul 18-Jul 19-Jul 20-Jul

-Fifth Day's Predicted a5 Ъ5 c5
+Fifth Day's Predicted a 5 ъ5 c5

-Water Temperature 1
+Water Temperature ,

 @ Date + 4 Days 1

 Fourth Day's Predicted a4 b 4 c4

-Water Temperature 1 1
+Water Temperature ; ,

-@ Date + 3 Days .
+@ Date + 3 Days - / ,· ́

-Third Day's Predicted a3 ъ3 ¢/ c3
+Third Day's Predicted a 3 ъ3 ¢ /

-Water Temperature 1 .
+Water Temperature ; .

-@ Date + 2 Days 1 /
+@ Date + 2 Days 1 ./

-Second Day's Predicted a2 ь2 • / c2
+Second Day's Predicted a2 ь2 ¢ /

-Water Temperature 1 .
+Water Temperature b2 .

-© Date + 1 Day 1 /
+@ Date + 1 Day 1 /

-Current Day's Predicted a1 ь1 • / c1
+Current Day's Predicted a1 ь1 c1

-Water Temperature @ Dat te 1
+Water Temperature @ Da te ,

-1
+./

 Previous Day's Calculated 1 as bs cs \longrightarrow observed trend

 Water Temperature

-@ Date - 1 Day predicted trend
+@ Date - 1 Day → predicted trend

-Previous Day's Recorded ao bo-- + со • forecast t rend
+Previous Day's Recorded ao bo → co > forecast t rend

 Water Temperature

 @ Date - 1 Day

-Current Day's Release ra rb rc
+Current Day's Release @ Date ra rb rc

-@ Date

-The current day (i.e., the day of operation) for this e×a mple is July 16.
+The current day (i.e., the day of f operation) for this exa mple is July 16.

-Skins Lake Spillway releases are typically decreased to 14.2 $\text{m}^3 \cdot \text{s}^{-1}$ (500 cfs) within 3 days prior to the end of the water temperature control period (August 20) unless observed water temperatures in the Nechako River above Stuart River are in excess of 20°C (68°F) and are predicted to increase based on meteorological forecasts.
-The release is to be maintained at 14.2 $\text{m}^3 \cdot \text{s}^{-1}$ to ramp down the flows in the Nechako River below Cheslatta Falls to at or above 31.1 $\text{m}^3 \cdot \text{s}^{-1}$ by early September (usually on or before September 6).
+Skins Lake Spillway releases are typically decreased to 14.2 m3·s-1 (500 cfs) within 3 days prior to the end of the water temperature control period (August 20) unless observed water temperatures in the Nechako River above Stuart River are in excess of 20°C (68°F) and are predicted to increase based on meteorological forecasts.
+The release is to be maintained at 14.2 m3·s-1 to ramp down the flows in the Nechako River below Cheslatta Falls to at or above 31.1 m3·s-1 by early September (usually on or before September 6).
 This approach has been implemented since the full effects of Skins Lake Spillway release changes cannot be achieved at the Stuart River confluence within the 5 day forecast period as a result of the flow routing time through the Cheslatta-Murray Lakes system and the Nechako River.
 Reducing the Skins Lake Spillway release prior to August 20 optimizes water use for both the NFCP annual water allocation and for Alcan's power production.

-It is proposed that Mr. Clyde Mitchell act as the Project Manager.
+It is proposed that Mr. Dave Warburton act as the Project Manager.
 Triton will run the modelling program and request SLS release changes as required.
-A field technician hired by Triton will collect water temperatures and discharge stages.

 The main product for this project is the daily release decisions for the Skins Lake Spillway made during the sockeye migration period in the Nechako River (July 10 to August 20).
 Daily records of all data collected in the field, all meteorological forecasts and water temperature predictions and water release decisions will be maintained at Triton's office in a database, and made available on request.
 These records will be included in data appendices in an annual report on the project.
-The results of the program will be submitted to the committee in a draft report by December 15, 2011 and a final report submitted by December 31, 2011.
+The results of the program will be submitted to the committee in a draft report by December 15, 2013 and a final report submitted by December 31, 2013.

-6.1 2012/2013 Summer Temperature Management
+6.1 2013/2014 Summer Temperature Management

-The budget for the 2012/2013 Summer Temperature Management Program includes 109.5 person days and \$15,910 in disbursements.
+The budget for the 2013/2014 Summer Temperature Management Program includes 109.5 person days and \$15,910 in disbursements.
 A breakdown of staffing requirements and disbursements is presented in the following tables.